kanko-travel/pg_replication/README.md

 # PG Replication
-A lightweight logical replication library for Postgres consisting of `producer` and `consumer` crates.
+A lightweight postgres logical replication library for Rust consisting of `producer` and `consumer` crates.

 ## Producer
 The producer reads from a designated logical replication slot and writes records for all tables in a given publication to kafka, according to a custom mapping from each table to a kafka topic.